scottishgovernment/resources.mygov.scot/_guidelines/form-guide.md

 Date picker: A date picker should be an addition and not a replacement for the input fields.
 This can make it easier for users to find the right date if within a year of the current date.
 For example the user knows it was last Saturday but doesn’t know the exact date.
 The date picker will allow them to pick the date rather than force them to work it out (they might not even know what today's date is).

-Today’s date should be highlighted when the datepicker is selected.
+Today’s date should be highlighted when the date picker is selected.
 If it is a date range, then the first date selected should show while the second date is being selected.
 (If it’s likely that the dates are yesterday, today or tomorrow then buttons allow automatic selection.)

 Dropdown for day, month, year: This reduces thinking time for the user.
 Note: Individual labels are not displayed for each dropdown field in this case.
 ‘Day’, ‘Month’ and ‘Year’ should be used for the Placeholder.